Discover the Dead Sea

 The Dead Sea is in fact a saltwater lake.
 Its length is about 50 km and its maximum width, between Ein Gedi and Arnon, is 17 km.
 The volume of the lake is 140 billion m³ of water, in which about 50 billion tons of salts and minerals are diluted.
 The concentration of salinity in the Dead Sea is 34 parts to one hundred as against 1.4 parts to one hundred in the water of the Bay of Eilat, which is part of the saltiest open sea in the world.

 The level of the Dead Sea is in constant retreat.
 In the last sixty years the sea area was reduced from 1000 km² to 650 km² (approximately 35%).
 The rate of the level's retreat has stabilized in recent years at one meter yearly, but even though the level is likely to be reduced also in the next few years there is no real danger that the lake will disappear, because of the relative increase in the percentage of the salt and reduction of the surface area of the water - phenomena that suppress evaporation.

-The Dead Sea's unique composition of natural minerals derives from dissolving of the salt created in the natural evaporation process of the lake's water.
+The Dead Sea's unique minerals derives from dissolving of the salt created in the natural evaporation process of the lake's water.
 The compound is refined through the solar radiation which neutralizes the sodium chloride (that sinks to the bottom) and leaves the compound rich with a high concentration of cation minerals such as magnesium, sodium and calcium and anion minerals such as phosphorus and boron.
 The high concentration causes high density of the water and consequently it is possible to float on it.

 In addition hot mineral springs flow around the Dead Sea shores, natural hot springs that are rich in sulfur and minerals.
 The mineral composition and the high temperature of the springs make them unique as factors in relief of different types of skin and joint diseases.